-A smart city utilizes information derived from the quantification of dynamic processes and phenomena such as weather, traffic, or even prevailing moods to design, manage, and maintain more sustainable and resilient communities.
-City planning and management has traditionally relied on a variety of data for analysis and daily operation but information technology has exponentially expanded the reach, diversity, and magnitude of data now available in real time to deepen our understanding of the urban ecosystem and guide intervention within it.
+A smart city utilizes information derived from the quantification of dynamic processes and phenomena such as weather, traffic or even prevailing moods to design, manage and maintain more sustainable and resilient communities.
+City planning and management has traditionally relied on a variety of data for analysis and daily operation but information technology has exponentially expanded the reach, diversity, and magnitude of data, now available in real time to deepen our understanding of the urban ecosystem and guide intervention within it.
 Smart cities now integrate data from information and communication technologies as well as various physical devices connected to the Internet of Things (IoT), to optimize municipal operations and services, create new kinds of experiences and opportunities while intensifying interaction with citizens.

 Rodolphe el-Khoury, PhD

-Director, IDSC Smart Cities + Smart Environments
+Director, IDSC Urban Lab and Smart Cities

 In addition to his role in IDSC, Dr. Rodolphe el-Khoury is Dean of the University of Miami School of Architecture.
 He was Canada Research Chair at the University of Toronto, Head of Architecture at California College of the Arts, and Associate Professor at Harvard Graduate School of Design.
 He also taught at Columbia University, Rhode Island School of Design, and Princeton University, and has had Visiting Professor appointments at MIT, University of Hong Kong, and Rice University (Cullinen Visiting Chair).